 Smoky spices marry perfectly with kidney and black beans and sweet potatoes.
 It’s hearty, warming, and incredibly comforting.
 Let us show you how it’s done!

 While many think chili was created in Mexico, apparently that’s not where it originated!
 Who knew?

-However, one ingredient central to chili — chilies — are native to Mesoamerica (a region that includes parts of Mexico and Central America).
-And they are an important ingredient in Mexican cuisine.
+However, one ingredient central to chili — chilies — first originated in Central or South America.
+They were then grown in Mexico and became an important ingredient in Mexican cuisine.
 So we get the confusion!

 The exact origin of the dish chili isn’t clear, but most historians trace its roots to San Antonio, Texas.
 You can take a deeper dive into the history of chili here.

 Our Instant Pot chili is adapted from our fan-favorite 1-Pot Red Lentil Chili.
 This newer version has similar delicious seasonings but skips the red lentils because they can get a tad overcooked in the Instant Pot.
 Plus, making it in the Instant Pot saves 15 minutes, so we’d say that’s a win!